etal/cnvkit/doc/plots.rst

 .. image:: heatmap-tr.png

-A heatmap can also be drawn from bin-level log2 coverages or copy ratios (.cnn, .cnr), but this will be extremely slow at the genome-wide level.
+A heatmap can also be drawn from bin-level log2 coverages or copy ratios (.cnn, .cnr), but this can be slow to render at the genome-wide level.
 Consider doing this with a smaller number of samples and only for one chromosome or chromosomal region at a time, using the ``-c`` option::

-    cnvkit.py heatmap TR_9*T.cnr -c chr12  # Slow!
+    cnvkit.py heatmap TR_9*T.cnr -c chr12
     cnvkit.py heatmap TR_9*T.cnr -c chr7:125000000-145000000

 .. image:: heatmap-tr-chr12.png